 The customer texts “Pizza” to 555888 and they’re on the list.

-An SMS message is limited to 160 characters.
+An SMS message is limited to 160 characters in the U.S. and 140 characters in Canada.
 A character includes letters, numbers, spaces, symbols, and punctuation.

 Yes, contact us to obtain token access so you can build SimpleTexting.com features into your own application or platform.

 You can choose any keyword as long as it is not already in use by another SimpleTexting customer.
 The keyword can be up to 20 characters long, with no spaces, special characters, or punctuation.
 A keyword usually reflects the name of the business or contains some other association with the promotion.

 Yes, log in to your account to create multiple campaigns.
 Campaigns can include traditional messages, text-to-vote, text-to-win campaigns, and many more.
 Sign up for a free trial to learn more.